Tam o' Shanter (poem): Cultural depictions

-Tamfest in Ayr, which honours Tam O'Shanter, is one of Britain's largest festivals dedicated to a friend of Burns, Douglas Graham.
-The festival was founded in 2015 by musician and events organiser Meredith McCrindle and takes place in Ayr's town centre with a host of family-friendly shows and interactive sessions in art, craft, and drama.
+Tamfest in Ayr, which honours Tam O'Shanter, is dedicated to a friend of Burns, Douglas Graham.
+The festival was founded in 2015 by musician and events organiser Meredith McCrindle and takes place in Ayr's town centre with family-friendly shows and interactive sessions in art, craft, and drama.
 Typically, the festival centres around Halloween, perhaps a natural parallel given the atmosphere created by the poem and the fate of its protagonist.
-Past events have included recitals by actress Karen Dunbar, an original Burns theatre production at The Gaiety Theatre in Ayr starring BAFTA winner Iain Robertson, and a popular parade that has attracted up to 8000 people to Ayr's town centre.
+Past events have included recitals by the actress Karen Dunbar, an original Burns theatre production at the Gaiety Theatre in Ayr starring Iain Robertson, and a parade.